-Projects such as the DARPA Urban Challenge [40] and the VisLab Intercontinental Autonomous Challenge [9] have been instrumental in spurring the development and maturation of autonomous vehicle technology.
-In addition to ground vehicles, autopilots have also found applications in manned and unmanned aircrafts [18] as well as under-water vehicles [37].
-One key area where autonomous systems still struggle is in dealing with unexpected situations and planning under uncertainty, arising from stochastic environments or noisy perception.
-We briefly review the relevant literature in perception, safe and stochastic control, and specification of probabilistic properties to summarize the current state of the art.

-Most autonomous systems learn about their environment using sensors such as cameras and LIDAR units to infer the environment state, which is maintained in the form of probabilistic beliefs [26,12,25].
-Uncertainty in these probabilistic beliefs arise from two sources.
+Projects such as the Defense Advanced Research Projects Agency (DARPA) Urban Challenge [32] and the VisLab Intercontinental Autonomous Challenge [10] have been instrumental in spurring the development and maturation of autonomous vehicle technology.
+One key area where autonomous systems still struggle is in dealing with uncertainty, arising from stochastic environments or noisy perception.
+Most autonomous systems learn about their environment using sensors such as cameras and LIDAR units to infer the environment state, which is maintained in the form of probabilistic beliefs.
+Uncertainty in these probabilistic beliefs arise from two sources [21, 25, 13, 20].
 First, the environment states are often dynamic and change over time.
 Second, the information gathered from sensors is often not sufficient to exactly infer the environment state.
 As an example, consider a popular perception technique like simultaneous localization and mapping [5](SLAM), which is used for determining the current position of an autonomous vehicle.
 The estimated position of the vehicle and the coordinates of other entities in the map are often assumed to have Gaussian noise.
-Aside from localization and mapping, another critical perception challenge for autonomous vehicles is obstacle detection and tracking [27,8].
+Aside from localization and mapping, another critical perception challenge for autonomous vehicles is obstacle detection and tracking [22, 9].
 Camera and laser range finders are used to locally detect and avoid obstacles during navigation for a previously constructed map.
 This is particularly useful in the presence of dynamic objects whose locations are not fixed in the environment map.
-The uncertainty in the parametric models representing the obstacles is usually also modelled using Gaussian random variables.
-The proposed C2TL specifications incorporate these Gaussian models of uncertainty in perception by allowing the predicates in the formulae to be chance constraints [36] over Gaussian random variables.
+The uncertainty in the parametric models representing the obstacles is usually also modeled using Gaussian random variables.
+The proposed C2TL specifications incorporate these Gaussian models of uncertainty in perception by allowing the predicates in the formulae to be chance constraints [31] over Gaussian random variables.